-- 11.1.
+11.1.
 The School has a framework for the identification, assessment, management and review of risk to pupil welfare so that appropriate action can be taken to reduce the risks identified.
-See paragraph 22. - 11.2.
+See paragraph 22.

+- 11.2.
 Support for pupils includes a pastoral team of teaching staff as well as a Health and Wellbeing Centre, staffed by nurses and school counsellors. - 11.3.
-Staff should always reassure victims of abuse that they are being taken seriously and will be supported and kept safe.
-Children and young people should never be made to feel ashamed or that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
+Staff should always reassure victims of abuse, neglect and/or exploitation that they are being taken seriously and will be supported and kept safe.
+Children and young people should never be made to feel ashamed or that they are creating a problem by reporting abuse, neglect, exploitation, sexual violence or sexual harassment.